pnhuy/pymysearch/README.md

 # => The capital of Vietnam is Hanoi.
 ```

-You might want to custom the prompt to change the output:
+You can customize the prompt to change the output:

 ```python
 from langchain_core.prompts import PromptTemplate